 - Don’t take things personally / Take the High Road.
 Don’t let a perceived slight (or even a real slight) derail what could be a positive outcome, and if you do feel slighted, don’t attempt to return the favor.

 Step #4 – Finalize and Formalize.
-Regardless of how amicable or friendly a negotiation may seem, the parties should always confirm agreement on the final terms and formalize those terms, in writing.
+Regardless of how amicable a negotiation may seem, the parties should always confirm agreement on the final terms and formalize those terms, in writing.
 The more clear and concise the finalized/formalized terms are, the less likely you are to run into misunderstandings.

 Alternative to Negotiation